Cyprus transfer pricing documentation frequently asked questions issued by the Cyprus Tax Department

 Financial Guarantees should be reported under the category “Financial Transactions”.

-6. Should a Benchmarking study be prepared every tax year or only if something changes with regard to the intra-group loans?
+6. Should a Benchmarking study be prepared every tax year or only if something changes concerning the intra-group loans?

-A Benchmarking study should be prepared when intra group loan is initiated and updated when:
+A Benchmarking study should be prepared when a group loan is initiated and updated when:

 (ii) significant terms of the existing loans change or amended, or